 Head mentors assess apprentices on their participation, teaching, and writing.
 In December and May they offer individual evaluations, providing specific feedback with suggestions for improvement.

-Each group launches its year via week-long retreat in late July or early August.
+Each group launches its year via a week-long retreat in late July or early August.
 During the day, the first, second, and third-year apprentices gather for teachings, reading, and discussions with one another and their head mentor, who guides the literary and pedagogic terrain the group will traverse.
 During the retreat the apprentices teach lessons and observe other apprentices’ lessons.
 In the evenings, apprentices are invited to gather at local restaurants to share meals and form friendships.
 On the last evening of the retreat, each group hosts a banquet to celebrate what the group has accomplished that week and where they are headed in the months to come.

 During the school cycle the apprenticeship thrives via weekly gatherings and at-home assignments.
 Each week apprentices gather online (or over a phone).
 And during once-a-month webinars, first-year apprentices convene with their head mentor.
 Second and third-year apprentices gather in a separate monthly webinar with the head mentor.
 A third monthly meeting for all apprentices focuses on a literature discussion.
 A fourth monthly meeting is planned for first-year apprentices to engage with a second or third-year apprentice; this time allows a graduating apprentice to practice skills of mentorship while a first-year apprentice is learning the new program.
-At home apprentices are reading, writing, and teaching.
+At home apprentices are reading, writing, and teaching The Lost Tools of Writing.
 Monthly webinars and assignments provide an opportunity to discuss Great Books, assess writing, and review teaching.

 In February apprentices gather for a second 4-day retreat that, once again, culminates in a celebratory banquet.
 At this retreat apprentices will observe, model, and assess each other's teaching; they will also discuss the term’s literature, take walks, enjoy meals, and make friends.
 In both late December and late May, apprentices have a personal review over the phone with their head mentor.
 This time is for accountability, assessment, encouragement, and reflection.